 They also administer the Test of Premorbid Functioning (TOPF) [Estimated verbal abilities] for tailoring verbal and written delivery of the treatment.

-In addition, student therapists periodically complete the Dialectical Behavior Therapy Adherence Checklist-Individual Therapy (DBT AC-I) Therapist Self-Report Version [Adherence within a session to the DBT model] and upon completing treatment with a client, the Therapist Interview-4 [Therapist perceptions about the treatment].
+In addition, student therapists periodically complete the Dialectical Behavior Therapy Adherence Checklist-Individual Therapy (DBT AC-I) Therapist Self-Report Version [Adherence within a session to the DBT model]; the supervisor periodically completes the Dialectical Behavior Therapy Adherence Checklist-Individual Therapy (DBT AC-I) Observer-Rated Version [Adherence within a session to the DBT model]; and upon completing treatment with a client, student therapists complete the Therapist Interview-4 [Therapist perceptions about the treatment].